Punya-B-R/SkillSync-AI/README.md

-# AI-Powered Career Roadmap Generator
+# SkillSync - AI-Powered Career Roadmap Generator

 A full-stack application that generates personalized career roadmaps using AI (OpenRouter with Llama 3.3 70B).